rschiang/swatch.py/README.md

 # Swatch.py

-Tools for use with swatch files.
 This script enables you to read from proprietary Adobe Swatch Exchange (ASE) files.

 Feel free to fork and make use of this project.
 PR welcomed.